top of page

 "1966::Three Proposed Lots for Three Different Plans"

-To satisfy the concerns of the city's council members, Skydeck had searched for an alternative lot to the Belleville Street location and found the perfect spot on Montreal Street, next to Laurel Point.
-It was the site of the old fish factory, abandoned by the fish dealers in 1948 and now occupied by the successful Net Loft Seafood Restaurant.
-Without saying a word to anyone, Skydeck and the restaurant's owners collaborated to devise a new plan.
-Skydeck would build its new tower right where the restaurant stood, and the restaurant would move into the tower to become part of the attraction.
+In response to council concerns, Skydeck began looking for an alternative to the Belleville Street site and identified a location on Montreal Street next to Laurel Point.
+It was the former site of the fish operation abandoned in 1948 and now occupied by the Net Loft Seafood Restaurant.
+Skydeck and the restaurant’s owners quietly worked together on a new plan.
+The tower would be built on the restaurant’s site, and the restaurant would move into the structure as part of the attraction.

 1966::Victoria's New Skydeck Tower on Montreal Street